 Product Trade-offs

-2. Optimistic vs. Pessimistic Locking
+2. Optimistic Update vs. Wait for Confirmation

 3. API Granularity

-- Fine-grained: Separate endpoints for event, venue, tickets
+Fine-grained: Separate endpoints for event, venue, tickets

-- Coarse-grained: Single endpoint returning everything
+Coarse-grained: Single endpoint returning everything

-- Trade-off: "We use coarse-grained responses for pages that need multiple entities, reducing round trips on mobile networks."
+Trade-off: "We use coarse-grained responses for pages that need multiple entities, reducing round trips on mobile networks."

 Client Optimization